Write Simply: 3 Techniques to communicate your ideas clearly & effectively

 Jargon is an easy target here.
 But there is a time and a place for "fenestration" instead of "window."
 Professional language can convey expertise.
 The problems start when you string too many of these words together.
 Or use them without context that the reader can understand.
 Then you move from being perceived as an expert to being perceived as obnoxious.

-We're not just talking about short, simple words, though.
-Simple sentences matter.
+Beyond simple language, simple sentences and paragraphs and structure are all equally important.
 They give your ideas space to breathe.
 Paragraphs under 100 words keep readers moving.
 Simple layouts guide the eye instead of exhausting it.
 The point is to avoid any clutter that might dull or delay your message.